-Haystack Salad IMG_0608So many appetizers rely on a brick of cream cheese as base, but this taco-flavored dip is chock full of fresh ingredients like tomatoes and alfalfa sprouts—and no cream cheese!
-And it’s probably the best thing you’ll ever dip with a chip.
-It’s a great appetizer for graduation open houses or other buffets as it doesn’t need to be kept hot, or cold.
-In fact, that’s where I first tasted this concoction, at my friend Laurie’s open house for one of her daughters.
-Laurie called her recipe “Haystack Salad,” but my family has always called it “that taco dip.”
-Laurie’s directions were to use a can of Hormel no bean chili as the base, or refried beans in a pinch.
-It seems Hormel has quit producing that item—I’ve not been able to find no bean chili for several years now, and the refried beans work perfectly well instead.
+This is probably the best thing you’ll ever dip with a chip.
+So any appetizers rely on a brick of cream cheese as the base, but this taco-flavored dip is chock full of fresh ingredients like tomatoes and alfalfa sprouts—and no cream cheese!
+It’s a great appetizer for graduation open houses or other buffets, as it doesn’t need to be kept hot or cold.
+In fact, that’s where I first tasted this concoction, at my friend’s graduation party.
+She called her recipe “Haystack Salad,” but my family has always called it “that taco dip.”
+The directions called for a can of Hormel no-bean chili as the base, or refried beans in a pinch.
+It seems Hormel has quit producing the no-bean chili, and I’ve been using the refried beans for years now with no complaints.

 Serves 10-12

-1 – 16 ounce can of refried beans
+1 – 16-ounce can of refried beans

 4 tablespoons Penzy’s taco seasoning or 1 package of other taco seasoning